ehwilhelm/Colonial-Conflict-Research/README.md

-# Research
+# Colonial Conflict Research

-This is a repository for my academic research projects.
+This is a repository for my colonial conflict research project.
+This is for academic research purposes.

 Workpapers, code, underlying data sources, and with LaTeX code for my papers are stored here.

-Projects are currently listed as private.
+This is currently listed as private.

-See #Contents file for summary of projects.